The Ever-Popular Keratin Straightening Treatment: What Really Happens

-The hair straightening process has been touted as everything from a life-changing method to the best way to achieve wash-and-wear hair, and we’ve succumbed to its seductive powers time and again.
-A single keratin treatment can mean the difference between doing that mad-dash to work (with half-wet hair) to having an extra half hour of sleep and a perfect hair all week.
+If you haven’t considered getting a keratin hair treatment, then we envy your willpower.
+The keratin hair straightening process has been touted as a life-changing method.
+It is even said to the best way to achieve wash-and-wear hair.
+We’ve succumbed to its seductive powers time and again.
+A keratin treatment can mean the difference between doing that mad-dash to work, to having an extra half hour of sleep and a perfect hair all week.

 More About the Keratin Straightening Treatment

-The outer layer of our hair strands and nails are made up of a structural protein called keratin.
+The outer layer of our hair strands and nails are made up of a structural protein called hair keratin.
 Certain lifestyle aggressors, styling and chemical processes can all work to weaken the integrity of hair keratin, opening our cuticles to more damage and resulting in a rougher, drier, more porous look and feel.

 Key Facts about the Keratin Straightening Treatment

-It isn’t cheap
+2. It isn’t cheap.

 Unlike other popular blow-out treatments that aren’t as long-lasting such as the Brazilian Blowout, most keratin treatments start at $200 upwards.
 Fans of the process though easily write the expense off as a worthy investment, considering how much it can shave off in daily styling time and product usage.

-Some treatments have downtime
+6. Some treatments have downtime.

 Stylists suggest not touching or wetting hair at least 72 hours after a particularly potent keratin straightening treatment.
 Yes, this also includes tucking hair behind your ears.
 This is to prevent any bends from forming in your hair while the product is “setting.”
 However, we suggest not messing with your ’do for the first few days for the best and most immaculate results.